 The "no" isn't a dead end — it's a discovery prompt.
 Flip the call back into a conversation by asking how they handle payments today.

 Sixteen questions across four core categories, plus persona variants and a qualification cheat sheet.
-Click any question to mark it practiced.
+Tap a question to flip open the coaching — what to listen for and why it matters.

 | # | Data Point | Threshold |